8foldPATH/Vulnerable-Portal/README.md

 ---

-## Disclaimer
+## Disclaimer -- don't do anything nasty.

 This project contains **real, working exploits**.
 It is intended solely for:

-- Personal portfolio demonstration
 - Authorised security training in a local or isolated environment
 - Learning OWASP vulnerability classes and their remediations